ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the maximum address that the TSP's progbits sections can occupy.

+If the platform port uses the PL061 GPIO driver, the following constant may optionally be defined:

+*   **PLAT_PL061_MAX_GPIOS**
+    Maximum number of GPIOs required by the platform.
+This allows control how much memory is allocated for PL061 GPIO controllers.
+The default value is 32.
+    [For example, define the build flag in platform.mk]:
+    PLAT_PL061_MAX_GPIOS    :=      160
+    $(eval $(call add_define,PLAT_PL061_MAX_GPIOS))

 ### File : plat_macros.S [mandatory]

 Each platform must ensure a file of this name is in the system include path with